Riana Elyse Anderson

-Riana Elyse Anderson is an American clinical and community psychologist focused on racial discrimination and black families.
-Anderson is an assistant professor in the Department of Health Behavior and Health Education at the University of Michigan School of Public Health.
+Riana Elyse Anderson is an American clinical and community psychologist focused on racial discrimination and Black families.
+She is an assistant professor in the Department of Health Behavior and Health Education at the University of Michigan School of Public Health.
 She was trained in Clinical and Community Psychology at the University of Virginia, at Yale University School of Medicine, and at the University of Pennsylvania.
-Riana studies how racial discrimination impacts the mental health of Black adolescents and their families.
+Anderson studies how racial discrimination impacts the mental health of Black adolescents and their families.
 She works with therapeutic programs and community partners and shares knowledge through media, writing, and talks.
 She has received numerous grants, awards, and fellowships in support of her work.

 Education

-Anderson was born in Detroit, Michigan and received her B.A. in Psychology and Political Science at the University of Michigan in 2006.
-She received her MA in Psychology from the University of Virginia in 2011.
+Anderson was born in Detroit, Michigan and received her B.A. in psychology and political science at the University of Michigan in 2006.
+She received her MA in psychology from the University of Virginia in 2011.
 She received her PhD from University of Virginia in 2015.
 She joined the University of Southern California School of Social Work in 2017 and moved to the School of Public Health faculty at the University of Michigan in 2018.